DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 * By default **LFS data uploads expire** after 20 minutes - this can be too short for big files, slow connections or slow LFS storage (git-lfs seems to automatically restart the upload then - which means that it can take forever and use lots of traffic)..
-  If you're going to use LFS with big uploads, increase thus limit, by adding a line `LFS_HTTP_AUTH_EXPIRY = 180m` (for 180 minutes) to the `[server]` section.
+  If you're going to use LFS with big uploads, increase this limit, by adding a line `LFS_HTTP_AUTH_EXPIRY = 180m` (for 180 minutes) to the `[server]` section.
 * Similarly there are timeouts for all kinds of git operations, that can be too short.
   I ran into the problem that a migration of a big repository from our old Gitlab server timed out